 The surgical team handling cases of mesothelioma includes Dr. R. Taylor Ripley, Dr. Bryan Burt and Dr. Shawn Groth.

 The Baylor College of Medicine is part of the Texas Medical Center, the largest, health-sciences complex in the world.
 It includes 49 independent institutions and unmatched resources.

 The college of medicine has been a longtime leader in genomic research, which has become the future of cancer care and the key to better therapies.

 It also is known for its expansive list of clinical trials, the lifeblood of therapeutic advances.

 Participation is voluntary, but often encouraged.

 Leader in Mesothelioma Clinical Trials

-Baylor College of Medicine currently has four separate clinical trials designed for patients with pleural mesothelioma.
+Baylor College of Medicine currently has four separate mesothelioma clinical trials designed for patients.
 Two of those involve surgery.

 Pleural Mesothelioma Clinical Trials at Baylor

 - A phase I study that combines cytoreductive surgery with hyperthermic intraoperative chemotherapy (HIC) using pemetrexed and cisplatin.